SrijanBadhya/Debsoc/Running the PES Debsoc.md

 But basically, tournament reimbursement slots are kind of limited.
 Every slot is hard earned by the clubheads or whoever communicates to the management.

-If you're using tournaments to incentivize people to come to sessions, even if it's a difficult job you
+If you're using tournaments to incentivize people to come to sessions, even if it's a difficult job you need to stick to the stance you take.
+It's really difficult to stand your ground because it's an awkward job.
+It's awkward to tell friends, to tell people you know, that they don't meet the bar to attain reimbursement for the tournament.

+If it's an official rule you will publicize, make s